 Posted August 28th, 2018

-Currently scheduled near the end of October, when you sign on, you’ll notice:
+When you sign on, you’ll notice:

 - A new, optimized experience whether you access online banking from a desktop, tablet or smartphone — the experience will adapt to your device — and include touch-enabled capabilities.